All Episodes

 And you will see many cases where people would rather give up their car than their robot.

-They'd rather just take Uber or something, but they can't lose the bot because the robot is what's gonna be closely intertwined in their their life, their habits, their activities.
+They'd rather just take Uber or something, but they can't lose the bot because the robot is what's going to be closely intertwined in their life, their habits, their activities.

-The robots are gonna be crucial to people's lives.
+The lawn care, the robot's going to be crucial to people's lives.

 And if the robot breaks down or goes missing, they will feel extremely detached and depressed.